-Bobby Segal, who has been involved with college and/or professional baseball every year since 2003, is in his fifth season as hitting coach for the Evansville Otters and sixth campaign as part of an independent league field staff.
+Bobby Segal, who has been involved with college and/or professional baseball every year since 2003, is in his sixth season as hitting coach for the Evansville Otters and seventh campaign as part of an independent league field staff.
 Segal previously spent nine spring seasons and four summer campaigns coaching all levels of college baseball.

 Prior to 2020, Segal had helped 18 teams to a 795-466 (.630) overall record.
 His five professional clubs had posted a 286-223 (.562) record, while his 13 college squads registered a 509-243 (.677) mark.
 Segal has seen 17 of his 18 teams tally a winning record, while all nine of his summer clubs finished in the top two of their respective divisions.